 The build-up occurs when parents are under stress - e.g., a single parent frantically trying to feed a clutch (especially a large one as was the case here) and/or spending so much time trying to find food that they can not attend to removing fecal sacs.

 Severe diarrhea.
-This may occur in bluebird babies fed earthworms, and can result in dehydration and death.
-The baby birds' undeveloped stomachs apparently can't handle earthworms because of the dirt castings in the worms' gut.
+This may occur in bluebird babies fed a LOT of earthworms, and can result in dehydration and death.
+The young baby birds' undeveloped stomachs apparently can't handle earthworms because of the dirt castings in the worms' gut.
 Earthworms may be used as a source of food by bluebird parents during bad weather, when nothing else is available.
 Keith Radel believes earthworms break down the fecal sac.
 Diarrhea might also occur from feeding excessive amounts of fruit.
+Occasional ingestion of an earthworm is probably okay, but if parents can't find anything else, overfeeding earthworms could be the source of fecal glue.

 A small nestbox floor size may aggravate the problem, as the excrement is more concentrated.
 (A Gilwood box, which seems to be preferred by bluebirds, only has a 3.5 x 4.25" floor.)